debops/debops/docs/getting-started.rst

     secret/tinc/networks/<mesh>/by-network/<mesh>/hosts/

-The ``by-group/all/hosts/`` directory can be used to distribute public keys to all hosts in a given mesh network.
+The :file:`by-group/all/hosts/` directory can be used to distribute public keys to all hosts in a given mesh network.
 You can also distribute the keys only to hosts in a particular Ansible group, or even to a specific host.

-Only the hosts in the current ``ansible-playbook`` run will get the keys present in the ``hosts/`` directories.
+Only the hosts in the current :command:`ansible-playbook` run will get the keys present in the :file:`hosts/` directories.
 This means that when you add a new host to the mesh, you will need to run the role against all of the hosts of the mesh, otherwise the new host won't be accepted by the mesh due to unknown public keys.